 The resident will actively participate in the management of oncology patients, including receiving, diagnostics, management and decision making, client communication, appropriate follow-up and professional communication with the referring veterinarian.
 Case management should be supervised directly and be reviewed by the Supervising Diplomate.
+While on clinic duty, residents are required to participate in daily patient-oriented rounds.

-In addition to directly supervised patient care, the candidate should also be involved in patient-oriented teaching rounds and formal teaching conferences such as clinical pathology conferences, resident seminars, and grand rounds sessions..
-These teaching exposures must occur a minimum of several times each week during the residency training program.
-The format and schedule of these conferences and presentations should be included in a written proposal to, and approved by, the Oncology Residency Training Committee.
+In addition to directly supervised patient care and patient-oriented teaching rounds while on clinic duty, the candidate should participate in formal teaching conferences such as clinical pathology conferences, resident seminars, and grand rounds sessions, journal clubs, tumor biology classes, etc an average of 4 times per month regardless of whether they are on or off clinic duty The format and schedule of these conferences and presentations should be included in a written proposal to, and approved by, the Oncology Residency Training Committee.